TruenoDB/trueno/README.md

 > - **Web Console**: Web Interface for graph processing, analytics, visualization, and database management.
 Data laboratory that connects directly to the database/processing engine.
 > - **TensorFlow**: Open Source Software Library for Machine Intelligence
 > - **Trueno Core**: Database/Computational Engine Core.
-> - **Apache Solr**: The popular, blazing-fast, open source enterprise search platform built on Apache Lucene™used for vertices and edges properties indexing.
+> - **Apache Solr**: The popular, blazing-fast, open source enterprise search platform built on Apache Lucene™ used for vertices and edges properties indexing.
 > - **Apache Spark**: a fast and general engine for large-scale data processing.
 Used for Distributed Graph Processing (GraphX).
 > - **Scylla DB**: World's fastest NoSQL column store database.
 Fully compatible with Apache Cassandra at 10x the throughput and low latency.
 Stores all graph structures.